sentoz/loggie-docs-en/docs/getting-started/quick-start/kubernetes.md

 !!! node "Want to use image of another version? "

-    In order to facilitate the experience of the latest Fixes and features, we provide the image version of the main branch after each merge, which can be selected [here](https://hub.docker.com/r/loggieio/loggie/tags).
+    In order to facilitate the experience of the latest fixes and features, we provide the image version of the main branch after each merge, which can be selected [here](https://hub.docker.com/r/loggieio/loggie/tags).
     At the same time, you can add to the helm install command `--set image=loggieio/loggie:vX.Y.Z` to specify a specific Loggie image.